Distortions81/EUI/README.md

-# Minimal Ebitenengine retained UI library
+# Minimal vector-based Ebitenengine retained-mode UI library
 **This library is no where near complete, and breaking changes will come very often.**
 (For quicker development, the code is not composed as a library at this time)
 Drawn using vectors and supports floating-point UI scaling.